 Survivors include her life partner, Harold Downham of Bedford; three sons, Derick Overton of Mitchell, Michael Overton of Indianapolis, Patrick Overton of Bedford; two daughters, Jamie Knepp (Scott Knepp) of Montgomery, Lacy Inman of Washington; two sisters, Marianne Luttrell of Mitchell, Judy Allen of Mitchell; seven grandchildren; and eight great-grandchildren.
 She is also survived by her beloved Corgi dog, Peyton.
 She was preceded in death by her parents; one sister, Evelyn Peyton of Mitchell; and one brother, John McNeely of Mitchell.

 Funeral services will be 12 pm on Saturday, December 8th at the Bride of Christ Church in Mitchell with Pastor Greg Isom officiating.
 Burial will follow at Mitchell City Cemetery.
 A visitation will be held Friday, December 7th at the Day & Carter Mortuary in Bedford from 5 pm to 8 pm and again from 10:30 am until the hour of service.
-The family asks that you consider a donation to the Lawrence County chapter of the American Cancer Society in her honor.
+The family asks that you consider a donation to the Lawrence County Cancer Patient Services in her honor.
 Family and friends may express condolences at www.daycarter.com.